BW-Spotify-Song-Suggester-1/back-end/README.md

   "token": (string)
 }
 ```
-To login with an existing account:

 ### POST /auth/login
+Use this endpoint to log in with an existing user account

+Required body fields are:
 ```
-required form fields are:
 {
   "username": "someone",
   "password": "secret"
 }
 ```
-#### API returns:
+Returned JSON:

-same as /register endpoint above
+sames as /register endpoint above